BertRamlot/Data_engineering_assignment/README.md

 I used the column 'LanguageWorkedWith' to get the top 3 programming languages.
 This column is only available for 2021.

-The SQL table is not cleaned/properly imported, I focussed on the SQL query writing aspect.
+The SQL table is not cleaned, I focussed on the SQL query writing aspect.
 Properly importing the survey results would most likely lead to moving columns such as 'LanguageWorkedWith' to their own separate table, which is a valid alternative approach.